NinesStack/nmesos/README.md

     healthcheckUri: "/hello"
 ```

 The date is the date, when you deprecated the `env_var`. `nmesos` checks the date to find `env_vars`, where the grace period is expired.
 The default for the `--deprecated-soft-grace-period` is 14 days.
-The default for the `--deprected-hard-grace-period` is 28 days.
+The default for the `--deprecated-hard-grace-period` is 28 days.

 When the soft-limit is reached a warning is printed.
 When the hard-limit it reached an error is printed and the deploy is aborted.